 Ok, this is Not really weather but we didn’t think a whole page was needed and couldn’t really think where else to put this.
-But some people are concerned and or interested.
+But it is a topic some people are concerned about or, like us, just interested in.

 LA is built upon the infamous San Andréa’s Fault line and is part of the Pacific Ring Of Fire.
 Meaning you are highly likely to experience an earthquake while visiting!
 Now this all sounds rather dramatic and scary and the City’s biggest export (Film) has certainly helped fuel concerns, but in reality, should you experience a Quake it’s likely you won’t even know about it.

-There is the highly remote possibility the main fault line will let go in a big way at some point soon.
+There is a highly remote possibility the main fault line will let go in a big way at some point soon.
 But that’s in geological terms which could mean 1,000 years from now, maybe 10,000.
 The odds of this happening in the few days you are in LA are astronomically small.
 Don’t give it any more thought.
 You are FAR more likely to die in a road traffic accident on the way to the airport than in an earthquake during your trip to L.A.